 The Marvin Materials Difference: Extruded Aluminum

 A material with a high concentration of fiberglass and a strong resin, High-Density Fiberglass is a revolutionary material that echoes the look of other modern materials but with better thermal efficiency.
-In our Signature Modern collection, High-Density Fiberglass is used on the exterior of the windows and doors, while the interior is finished in a strong aluminum with a low-gloss finish.
+In our Marvin Modern product line, High-Density Fiberglass is used on the exterior of the windows and doors, while the interior is finished in a strong aluminum with a low-gloss finish.

 Benefits of High-Density Fiberglass